Get insider access

 Replaceable Wireless Adapter

 The Dell m18's serviceability is outstanding.
 Accessing the internals is straightforward; you only need to remove eight Philips screws and undo a few clips holding the bottom panel.
 The two front corner screws are captive; the rest come out fully.
 All the replaceable parts are easily accessible once you remove the panel.
-There are three SSD slots: two M.2 2280 and one M.2 2230.
-The latter is only on models with an NVIDIA Geforce RTX 4080, 4090, or AMD Radeon RX 7600M XT GPU.
+There are up to three SSD slots, which vary depending on the model: NVIDIA Geforce RTX 4060 and 4070 models come with two M.2 2280; RTX 4080, 4090, and AMD RX 7600M XT GPUs come with one addition one additional M.2 2230.
+Finally, the RX 7900M comes with one M.2 2280 and two M.2 2230 slots.

 You can see the service manual here.